kylesuss/nodesigner/README.md

 * Grunt
 * Gulp

-> Note that this script assumes the end user is running Mac OSX and that `which bash` outpus `/bin/bash`
+> Note that this script assumes the end user is running Mac OSX and that `which bash` returns `/bin/bash`

 ## Usage